vessels-tech/papers/mywell/paper/paper.md

 Groundwater statistics are also available for users of MyWell mobile.
 The map screen displays a map containing all the resources registed in MyWell, along with village names.
 ** fig. n [MyWell mobile map screen, with wells, rainfall stations, checkdams and village names]**

 When the user clicks a resource, users get a popup with the Village name of the well, the resource id, and the last recorded reading of the resource.
-Clicking the "more" button takes the user to a page that
+Clicking the "more" button takes the user to a page that shows more information about that resource, including a graph that displays data for the last 3 years.

 ** fig. n [MyWell popup screen]**
-** fig. n [MyWell popup screen]**
+** fig. n [MyWell resource detail screen]**

-Users can query MyWell for well readings from the heatmap on the opening page of MyWell.
-The heatmap displays the current well readings for all wells within the MyWell database.
-Upon clicking on a well, a popup showing the well information is displayed to the user.
-Village- level analytics are displayed above the heat map.
-As the user scrolls through the heatmap, the closest village to their current position is found, and the village name updates in the button above the heatmap.
-Upon clicking on this button, the village-level analytics are loaded and displayed to the user.

-**Figure 5**

-As MyWell is publicly available, an extra layer of user verification is required, to ensure the integrity of the data being reported.
-User sign on is handled through Facebook or Google, and once a user has signed up for MyWell, they must be verified before they can submit well readings.
-An already verified user can see and verify new users, allowing for self-management of the MyWell network.

-MyWell also deals with a number of constraints that are unique to the areas of low income countries, such as technology.
-Mobile coverage, especially mobile data coverage is still limited in many parts of rural India, with 3G coverage reaching 75% of the population (GMSA, 2015).
-Also, smartphone uptake in these communities is small.
-In 2015, only 29.8% of all Indian mobile phone users had a smartphone (Statista, 2016).
-In order for MyWell as a platform to have the reach required, it needs to exist as a smartphone application and SMS application.
+MyWell also has a host of tools for BJs to manage the MyWell system.
+BJs can register a new Well, Rainfall Station or Checkdam - using their device's inbuilt GPS to pinpoint the location.
+Each well also has a unique Banner Image - usually of the well and well's owner -  allowing for greater personalisation and buy-in at the village level.

+Finally, MyWell allows MARVI project administrators and groundwater researchers to upload a large number of readings at a time.
+This allows an import of large amounts of historical data; increasing the immediate value of MyWell to the farmers.

 # MyWell Architecture